Debunking the Myth: The Safety of Home Brewed Kombucha

 It’s cost-effective, totally customisable to your favourite flavours (see our Kombucha Recipe Club here for inspiration), and you have complete control over the ingredients and fermentation time, allowing you to adjust the taste to your preference.

-Moreover, brewing Kombucha at home is a sustainable practice, reducing the need for mass production style waste, packaging, transportation, and energy usage.
+Even better than that, brewing Kombucha at home is a sustainable practice, reducing the need for mass production style waste, packaging, transportation, and energy usage.

 So as you can see now, the myth that home brewed Kombucha is unsafe is just that - a myth.
 With proper hygiene, quality ingredients, and monitoring, you can confidently join the ranks of home brewers who enjoy safe, delicious Kombucha.